 The instantly recognisable Duomo in the heart of Florence © artem evdokimov/Shutterstock

-Pizza is ubiquitous all over Italy.
-But Naples lays claim to the original and best, something that's hard to argue within the city's legendary pizzeria.
+Indulging in pizza is one of the best things to do in Italy.
+Naples lays claim to the original and best, something that's hard to argue within the city's legendary pizzeria.
 No one would argue that eating different kinds of pizza is the best thing to do in Italy.

 The flavour of Naples dominates the whole of Campania.
 It’s the true home of the pizza, rapidly baked in searingly hot wood-fired ovens and running with olive oil, as well as fantastic street food, served in numerous outlets known as friggitorie – sample delicacies such as fried pizzas (pizzette or panzarotti), heavenly crocchè (potato croquettes), arancini (rice balls) and fiorilli (courgette flowers in batter).